marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 .. sagecellserver::

    for n in range(10):
-       print 20*random()-10
+       print random()

 .. end of output

+.. admonition:: Note on Python

-**Note on Python:** Indentation is used as a syntax markup.
+  Indentation is used as a syntax markup.
 As long as the code is indented relative to the for :code:`loop` statement (first line above), the code is repeated within the loop.
 Once the indented block terminates, Python knows that the following code is no longer part of the loop.
 The same indentation concept holds for example for :code:`if/else` constructs and function and class definitions, all of which we will encounter below.
 Indentation needs to be consistent.
 Make it a rule to always indent by 4 spaces per indentation level.

 .. **18:00\-19:50**